-model for .
-The main reason f my choice is that the ‘Sheffield model’ enable policy makers and health managers to think about
+I have adopted this model for this research study.
+The main reason for my choice is that the ‘Sheffield model’ may enable policy makers and health managers to think about introducing palliative care earlier in the trajectory of illness, often in parallel with disease modifying treatment such as integrating palliative care to cancer care (Krakauer et al., 2007) or primary healthcare system (Murray, 2004).